Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 - understand how our services are used, such as which pages are most popular, when it's being accessed, and how users are being referred to WCIW;

-- process payments when you choose to make a financial contribution to WCIW; and
+- process payments (including recurring payments for paid memberships) when you choose to subscribe to or support WCIW; and

-- send email newsletters to you, if you choose to subscribe to them.
+- manage free and paid memberships, including member authentication, and by sending email newsletters to you, if you choose to subscribe to them.

 How do we store and protect your information?